-MID-MANAGEMENT (MGT) 242 (3) PERSONNEL ADMINISTRATION (48 CONTACT HOURS)
+MID-MANAGEMENT (MGT) 242 (3) PERSONNEL ADMINISTRATION (3 LEC.)

 This course presents the fundamentals, theories, principles, and practices of people management.
 Emphasis is on people and their employment.
-Topics include recruitment, selection, training, job development, interactions with others, labor, management relations, and government regulations.
+Topics include recruitment, selection, training, job development; interactions with others, labor management relations, and government regulations.
 The managerial functions of planning, organizing, staffing, directing, and controlling are also covered.

-Prerequisite: Mid-Management 150 and Mid-Management 151; concurrent enrollment in Mid-Management 254.
+Prerequisites: Mid-Management 150 and Mid-Management 151; concurrent enrollment in Mid-Management 254.
 This course consists of supervised employment in the student's chosen field.
 It is intended to provide increased supervisory responsibility for students preparing for careers in business management.

-Prerequisite: Mid-Management 150 and 151; concurrent enrollment in Mid-Management 255.
+Prerequisites: Mid-Management 150 and 151; concurrent enrollment in Mid-Management 255.
 This course continues Mid-Management 250.
 It is intended to provide supervised employment in the student's chosen field.

-MID-MANAGEMENT (MGT) 254 (2) MANAGEMENT SEMINAR: ORGANIZATIONAL DEVELOPMENT (32 CONTACT HOURS)
+MID-MANAGEMENT (MGT) 254 (2) MANAGEMENT SEMINAR: ORGANIZATIONAL DEVELOPMENT (2 LEC.)

-Prerequisite: Mid-Management 151 and Mid-Management 155; concurrent enrollment in Mid-Management 250.
+Prerequisites: Mid-Management 151 and Mid-Management 155; concurrent enrollment in Mid-Management 250.
 Organizational objectives and management of human resources are studied.
-The various approaches to organizational theory are applied to the student's work experience.
+The various approaches to organizational theory are applied to the student's work experiences.

-MID-MANAGEMENT (MGT) 255 MANAGEMENT SEMINAR: BUSINESS
+MID-MANAGEMENT (MGT) 255 (2) MANAGEMENT SEMINAR:

-MANAGEMENT SEMINAR: BUSINESS STRATEGY, THE DECISION PROCESS AND PROBLEM SOLVING (32 CONTACT HOURS)
+MANAGEMENT SEMINAR: BUSINESS STRATEGY, THE DECISION PROCESS AND PROBLEM SOLVING (2 LEC.)

-Prerequisite: Mid-Management 250 and Mid-Management 254; concurrent enrollment in Mid-Management 251.
+Prerequisites: Mid-Management 250 and Mid-Management 254; concurrent enrollment in Mid-Management 251.
 Business strategy and the decision-making process are applied to the first-line supervisor and middle-management positions.
 Emphasis is on applying the student's course knowledge to work experiences.